 From a consumer perspective, the most important aspects include the added value and price adequacy.
 Millennials check their phone many times a day and, therefore, it is not a problem for them to get a price comparison within seconds.
 They require maximum convenience at the lowest cost.
 New products must count with minimal margins, either because of the costs of an attractive location in a huge supermarket, or the price attractiveness to consumers.

 Of course, you can try to promote your product the opposite way and offer handmade quality, limited editions, or establish cooperation with the biggest names in your field.
 Posting engaging content regularly using social media scheduler is a great way to promote your product.
-This strategy is not easy and may be time-consuming.
+This strategy is not easy and can be time-consuming.
 However, it pays off, because as we know, high-quality products speak for themselves.

 - Where and when can I reach my target customers?
 What is the best medium?